-When I began to learn about coding, I knew that you are either a web developer or a mobile developer – at least, that's what I thought back then.
+Just like any other beginner starting out, when I began to learn about coding, I knew that you were either a web developer or a mobile developer – at least, that's what I thought back then.

 Android development then later transitioned to

 web development.
-I knew that with the skills I had, I was set and ready to apply for jobs.
+I knew that with these skills, I was set and ready to apply for jobs.

-- front-end development – deals with what we can see and interact with
+- Front-end Developer - They deal with what we can see and interact with in a website.

-- full-stack development – is able to do both front and back end development (which applies for both mobile and web)
+- Full-Stack Developer - They are able to do both front and back end development (which applies for both mobile and web).

 What is a Front End Developer?

-CSS (Cascading Style Sheets) – you can think of CSS as the aesthetics and muscles of the body!
+CSS (Cascading Style Sheets) – Think of CSS as the aesthetics and muscles of the body!
 CSS makes a site beautiful and interesting to look at.
 Just like in your body where muscles and skin make you beautiful, CSS does the same for a website.
 It sets the fonts and colors, adds images, and even helps make the site responsive.

 - Collaborate with designers and application developers to develop customized websites.